Developer Guide

 filter Dominic r/1

-will be shown on the client list.
+Expected: Clients withDominicin any of its attributes and risk appetite of1will be shown on the client list.
 Details of the command is shown in the status message. -

 Test case: